-Visually impaired Nova Scotia skier caps season with four gold medals
+Visually impaired Nova Scotia skier caps season with 4 gold medals

 Brenda MacDonald takes home gold from para-alpine Canadian and American nationals